donaemeka/Multi-Stack-DevOps-Automation/multistack-app-project/README.md

 ### Why This Setup?

-The goal is to introduce you to a variety of languages, tools, and frameworks in one place.
+The goal is to integrate a variety of languages, tools, and frameworks in one place.
 This is **not** a perfect production design.
-Instead, it’s intentionally diverse to help you:
+Instead, it’s intentionally diverse for knowledge/practice:

 - Work with multiple runtimes and languages (Python, Node.js, .NET).
 - Interact with services like Redis and Postgres.
 - Containerize applications using Docker.
 - Use Docker Compose to orchestrate and manage multiple services together.

 By dealing with this “messy” environment, you’ll build real-world problem-solving skills.
-After this project, you should feel more confident tackling more complex deployments and troubleshooting issues in containerized, multi-service setups.
+After this project, feel more confident tackling more complex deployments and troubleshooting issues in containerized, multi-service setups.

 ---